 Keynotes.
 For proper visualization, prepare a keynote with visual images, schemes and key points of your presentation.
 Collect quality materials that correspond to the topic of the class and are clear to the target audience.

-Minimalism is an important rule of a good keynote.
+Above all, minimalism is an important rule of a good keynote.
 Have you heard the saying “Less is better”?
 It is a good illustration of the requirements to a keynote.
 To maximize the effect, use the minimum set of tools, short meaningful text, simple words, and sentences.

 Chat.
 Every 6-10 minutes, be sure to involve your listeners into discussion: put direct questions, ask to illustrate the new material with examples, etc. It is important to avoid abstract or too complicated questions.
 Discuss several answers, summarize them and continue your online lecture.